Spam SMS—0429 999 888

 What happens after an SMS is sent?

 Once you have submitted an SMS message, you should receive an acknowledgement SMS.
-The acknowledgement will include a reference number that you can use if you wish to call us about your submission.

 Will Spam SMS stop the messages for me?